top of page

 When conditions are right, usually when the temperature is above 10°C, the sporangiophores will sprout up from the mycelium at a pretty rapid rate of up to 2mm/hr.
 The tip swells to form a bright yellow sporangium before a lull of several hours during which time the stalk does not lengthen.
 Growth will then resume with the sporangium quickly turning dark brown or black.
 Of course this is happening at different rates such, that if the timing is right, you should be able to see some newly formed yellow sporangium mixed in with the mature black ones.
 The sporangiophores are unbranched and once they start to extend will twist in a counterclockwise direction and then reverse.
 They may grow as long as 10cm or more, although the lack of support will usually limit their spread.
 The sporangia are only around 100µm in diameter.
 The species is also known for being light sensitive, responding to and growing to light.

 Although the mycelium of these species is regularly detected in dung during surveys, fruiting growth is rarely observed in the wild as it appears and declines so quickly, so on the assumption that the specimen featured below left, growing on what I assume to be a small dung pellet, is indeed Phycomyces as suspected, it was a rather lucky find.
-The species on the right is questionable, but was found a couple of weeks later in close proximity to where the first shot was taken
+Similarly with the specimen on the right which appeared overnight on a damp piece of deadwood that I'd collected from the forest as it had some slime moulds on it.
+I'm not sure what it was growing from, but I was fortunate to spot it when I did and to get this stacked image as later in the day it had completely died down.
+The sporangiophores were around 50mm tall.

 Phycomyces sp.